Recommendations for Applicants

 Letters of Reference, Part I

-It is essential that you follow up with your referees to make sure that they have sent in their letters before the stated deadline.
+It is essential that you follow up with your referees to make sure that they send in their letters before the stated deadline.
+Applicants will receive a copy of the confirmation email when a letter is submitted on their behalf.
 Late letters will not be sent to the reviewers, or will be sent to them in a separate mailing that may not receive much attention, or will be provided only during the panel meeting, at which point it is generally too late to affect the outcome.
 So you need to pester your referees relentlessly until you are positive the letters have been sent in.

 Letters of Reference, Part II